URIGSO/Gas-Solubility-Codes/README.md

 ## Gas-Solubility-Codes

 Here you will find functions in Python, R and Matlab for computing the equilibrium solubility of gases in water and seawater.
 The references for each empirical solubility function are found in the header of the code.
-The solubility of noble gases He, Ne, Ar, Kr, and Xe were ported from [Roberta Hamme's Matlab functions](https://web.uvic.ca/~rhamme/download.html) for the same gases.
+The solubility of noble gases He, Ne, Ar, Kr, and Xe have been updated in 2022 to use the Jenkins et al., (2019) Marine Chemistry code DOI:10.1016/j.marchem.2019.03.007.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.